 - Better control feel: lower compliance improves servo tuning and settling time

-Haron Bearing Pro Tip: Our technicians often see robot builders underestimate overturning moment at the flange.
-We ask for worst-case reach, payload, acceleration, and emergency stop torque; when those are included, cross rollers frequently eliminate “mystery” vibration and end-effector drift.
+Haron Bearing Pro Tip: Robot builders often underestimate flange overturning moment.
+We check worst-case reach, payload, acceleration, and emergency-stop torque.
+With these factors included, cross rollers often reduce vibration and end-effector drift.

 What is the most efficient bearing design?